 AI Journalism

 Founded in 2024, South Shore News is an AI-powered hyperlocal news publication covering municipal government across 19 South Shore communities.
 Using technology to bring transparency to local government—one town meeting at a time.
-Over 2,000 subscribers and growing.
+Nearly 4,000 subscribers and growing.

 Read the latestLocal Government

 Three-term elected member serving since 2019.
-Led efforts on Community Preservation Act adoption, economic development, and municipal energy aggregation.
-Focused on fiscal longevity, infrastructure investment, and transparent government.
+Led efforts on Community Preservation Act adoption, school agreement reform, and municipal energy aggregation.
+Focused on fiscal sustainability, economic development, and public communications.

 South Shore News